50 first jobs of now famous actors

 Jerry Seinfeld: Lightbulb telemarketer

 Before he had his name in lights, Jerry Seinfeld was selling them: lightbulbs, to be precise.
 "There aren’t a lot of people sitting home alone in the dark saying, ‘I can’t hold out much longer,” he joked.

-Tim Allen had a rough start to life: his father was killed by a drunk driver when Allen was 11, and he began living a double-life as a marketer for a sporting goods store and narcotics dealer.
-While incarcerated for drug trafficking, Allen honed his stand-up skills, and started performing upon his release.
+Tim Allen had a rough start to life: His father was killed by a drunk driver when Allen was 11; the young boy began living a double life as a marketer for a sporting goods store and narcotics dealer.
+While incarcerated for drug trafficking, Allen honed his stand-up skills and started performing upon his release.

 Adrien Brody: Magician